bem-archive/generator-bem-stub/README.md

 ```

 Do you find these operations really tedious and boring?
 Open an issue and I will automatize this process.
-I have not aleady done this, because it is more convenient to test the work of the ```generator-bemgen``` and assembly of created projects seperately.
+I have not aleady done this, because it is more convenient to test the work of the ```generator-bemgen``` and the assembly of the created projects seperately.

 ## Tests

-Run from the root folder of ```generator-bemgen```:
+Run from the root folder of the ```generator-bemgen```:

 ```
 $ cd test